anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 **Velocity**

--   Measure and improve time taken from requirement planning to delivery on production
+-   Measure and improve time taken from requirement planning to delivery on production.
+Honestly I wouldn't focus on getting a quantitative measure of this.
+The correct answer is "it depends" on the business timelines and whether the team is able to sustain the momentum of delivery.
+Any time the momentum falls, the root cause for that could be any of
+- Code and architecture.
+In this case, it's time for a refactor by identifying the areas that slow down people.
+- Processes.
+It could be anything like a release pricest or a QA process.
+If there's a bottleneck here, question if the process is still solving the problem in a way that it was originally intended to.
+A system is always how it currently behaves and not how it was designed.
+- People.
+Is there a morale problem in the team or an individual?
+Is there a lack of skill for the current set of customer problems being solved by the team?
+Is there an individual weighing down the team?

 -   Time to deploy (CI/CD pipelines)

 -   Fail-fast feedback loops
 An environment where the team can face failures safely, without impacting the customer.
 Tactical things would involve:
 - automated tests running on every pull request, that assist code reviews
-- any bugs identified to feed into the automated test suite, to avoid a future regression
+- any bugs identified to feed into the automated test suite, to avoid a future regression.
+This also requires active maintenance by the team to ensure this serves as a good feedback layer.
 - a development environment with error tracking and it's own monitoring and alerting systems.
--
+- nightly regression tests that can catch issues across the system
+- be as aggressive as possible about the pipeline durations so that they always run as quickly as possible.
+Parallelize runs wherever possible.

 **Quality**

 -   Static code analyses, linting tools, to eliminate nit-picks and differences over coding styles in reviews

--   Code reviews
+-   Code reviews.
+AI code review tool integration as the first pass check, so that team members need only verify functional requirements.

 -   Automated test suites (Unit tests, Integration tests and End-to-end tests)

--   QA process (manual)

-**Maintainabiilty**
+-   QA process (manual and exploratory).
+Dependent on the product.
+For example, a payment product might involve exploratory testing to identify flows that aren't straightforward and to identify potential fraud scenarios.
+Whereas in a SAAS product with no operational touch points, it maybe possible to automate all the flows.

+**Maintainability**

 -   Monitoring with defined Service-level indictors and Service-level objectives

--   Observability with logs and traces
+-   Observability with logs and traces.

 -   Alerting